RivkaShelli/Vacations-Tracking/README.md

 - Thorough work while integrating teamwork in encountering difficulties and reaching solutions.
 - Writing neat and understandable code by adding appropriate documentation.
 - Clean design by React Bootstrap.
-- Meeting the schedule and submitting on time.